 The only limited circumstances where fault might jeopardize your workers’ compensation benefits arise if:

 In a lawsuit, multiple parties might be held responsible.
 The responsible party might even try to shift the blame to you.
 Even if you were partly to blame, you don’t lose your right to compensation entirely.
 NYC law only reduces your available compensation if you were partly to blame.

 Hire an Experienced New York City Construction Accident Lawyer

 If you were hurt on a job site, don’t wait to talk to a lawyer.
 Rosenbaum & Rosenbaum, P.C., our experienced NYC construction accident lawyers are ready to listen.
 We have already helped hundreds of clients win millions in verdicts and settlements across NYC, including Staten Island and Long Island.

 Our lawyers want to make the process as simple as possible for you.
 We offer a free case review and work on a contingency basis—so you only pay our attorneys’ fees if we win compensation for you.
-Call today to learn more about how our law firm can help.
+Contact our Wall Street office today to learn more about how our law firm can help.